 From outsmarting Predator and avoiding aliens to just how the infamous flux capacitor works, these infographics all provide interesting facts on some of the best loved movies of all time.
-Check out this brilliant collection of movie infographics to inspire you.
+We've collected together the best infographics about movies to inspire you.
+If these inspire you to try some data visualisation for yourself, take a look at our list of top infographic tools.

 Use the icon in the top-right of each image to see it full-size.